stevej2608/cefpython/docs/Knowledge-Base.md

 ```

-## Windows XP support
+## Historical: Windows XP support

+> **Note**: This section is historical.
+CEF Python v123+ requires Python 3.11+,
+> which does not support Windows XP.
+This information is preserved for users
+> of legacy CEF Python versions.

 CEF Python v31.2 was the last version to support Windows XP.
 This is
 due to Chromium/CEF dropping XP support, last CEF version that
 supported XP was v49.

-On XP you should disable GPU acceleration by using the --disable-gpu
-and --disable-gpu-compositing switches.
-These switches must be passed
-programmatically to cef.Initialize(), see [api/Command Line Switches](../api/CommandLineSwitches.md).

-## Mac 32-bit support
+## Historical: Mac 32-bit support

+> **Note**: This section is historical.
+CEF Python v123+ only supports 64-bit
+> platforms.
+This information is preserved for users of legacy CEF Python versions.

 CEF Python v31.2 was the last version to support Mac 32-bit.
 This is due to CEF/Chromium dropping 32-bit support, last CEF version